 Though they were admitted.

-And when you’re a freshly minted attorney, or someone who has passed the bar exam and on your way to becoming one, four months is a fucking lifetime.
+And when you’re a freshly minted attorney, or someone who has passed the bar exam and on your way to becoming one, four months is a lifetime.
 Everyone who isn’t under the microscope-like eye of character and fitness is already out there tearing up the legal hiring world, applying to those sweet, sweet jobs.
-By the time you have the ability to append whatever dipshit designation to your name that you choose to indicate you exist in a realm above the mere mortals and muggles of the general populace, all the plum positions have been plucked since the market is freshly flooded.
-That shit sticks you at a real fucking disadvantage, and the only way to fix that shit is to be prepared.
-From the moment you receive the first contact with character and fitness, be fucking ready to run – get affidavits, treatment records, statements, bank account information, the whole nine yards together and ready to send off on request.
-When they ask you to jump, you say how fucking high and then endeavor to exceed the expectation.
-Work with character and fitness on that shit, not against them.
+By the time you have the ability to append whatever food designation to your name that you choose to indicate you exist in a realm above the mere mortals and muggles of the general populace, all the plum positions have been plucked since the market is freshly flooded.
+That stuff sticks you at a real disadvantage, and the only way to fix that stuff is to be prepared.
+From the moment you receive the first contact with character and fitness, be ready to run – get affidavits, treatment records, statements, bank account information, the whole nine yards together and ready to send off on request.
+When they ask you to jump, you say how high and then endeavor to exceed the expectation.
+Work with character and fitness on that stuff, not against them.

-Unless they suggest you not be admitted to the bar or ask some very pointed questions about shit you totally fucking did and didn’t disclose.
+Unless they suggest you not be admitted to the bar or ask some very pointed questions about stuff you totally did and didn’t disclose.
 Then your ass needs to go out and hire one of those lawyers that specialize in defending attorneys against bar investigations.
-Because that may be the only way you’ll get competent fucking advice on how to enter the profession.
+Because that may be the only way you’ll get competent advice on how to enter the profession.

 Finally, Despite All The Stress, It’s Necessary.